kinode-dao/kinode-book/src/login.md

 A home directory must be supplied -- where the node will store its files.
 The binary also takes a required `--rpc` flag.
+The `--rpc` flag is a `wss://` WebSocket link to an Ethereum RPC so the Uqbar node can send and receive Ethereum transactions -- for now used for the identity system.
 And finally, by default, the node will run at port 8080; this can be modified with the `--port` flag.

 ### Acquiring an RPC API Key